Tree Committee adds trees to Canton Island Park

-CANTON — About a dozen folks got together Saturday morning on Willow Island to plant five trees.
+CANTON — About a dozen folks got together Nov.
+5 on Willow Island to plant five trees.

 Willow Island, which hosts Grasse River Heritage’s sculpture garden and the village’s Canton Island Park, sits in the Grasse River on the south side of the Main Street bridge.